 Another common water heater issue in homes is buildup of condensation on the burner.
-If the water heater has a condensation issue, you will hear a crackling noise during standard operation.
+If the water heater is making a cracking noise, this is a sign of a condensation issue.
 While the sound may be alarming, there is nothing to worry about, this problem should take care of itself rather quickly.

 Sizzling Sounds May Signal a Water Heater Tank Leak

 If the water heater is making a sizzling noise, this is a clear indicator of a water leak in the tank.
 When water drips on the burner a sizzling sound occurs.
 If you notice a sizzling water heater sound or water around the base of your heater, call a professional plumbing service right away.

 If you notice the water heater is making a humming noise, this may be due to a loose heating element.
 The hot water heater noises can lead to a bigger problem.
 When this component isn't properly tightened, it will vibrate throughout standard operation and will produce a noticable noise.
 Give our team a call by phone at (630) 968-0783 to receive assistance with this problem.